Mibrahim2003/Skin-Cancer-Detection/SETUP_GUIDE.md

 # DermaOps Setup & Installation Guide

 Welcome to **DermaOps**!
-This guide will walk you through setting up the project locally from scratch.
-Since large files like datasets and trained models are not stored in the Git repository, you will need to generate them using the provided pipelines.
+This guide will walk you through setting up the project locally.

+**Good News:** The processed dataset and the trained model are included in this repository (via Git LFS), so you can run the application immediately without needing to retrain!

 ---